outlandishlizard/writeups/writeup/writeup.md

 ```

 This error looks familiar-- it seems that some of our labels aren't even-length hex strings.
 Looking at the packet in question, we see it has a different first label-- `16` rather than `0` like most of the earlier packets.
 The next few queries and responses also have nonzero first labels, and they seem to be counting down.
-The second label is also considerably longer in these queries-- they are all 63 characters, which is the maximum allowed length for a DNS label.
-All of this put together suggested to me that these labels might be sequential data in a multi-part message.

 ```
 "4429","185.799511293","fd00:6e73:6563:3232::23","fd00:6e73:6563:3232::100","DNS","171","Standard query 0xc267 AAAA 16.746f74616c2033330a647277782d2d2d2d2d2d20203620726f6f7420726f6f7.echo.474f415453.wpad.ctf"